portworx/px-docs/scaled-volumes.md

 ## Implementation

 When a scaled volume is requested to be attached, an attempt is made to attach a volume that has data local to the node.
-If such volume is not found, then one is created.
-An error is returned if a free volume is not found, or if no more volumes can be created.
+If such a volume is not found, then one is created using the volume spec of the scaled volume as a template.
+An error is returned if a free volume is not found and no more volumes can be created.

 ## Usage